 While most visitors spend their time on the mainland Portugal is also blessed with some beautiful islands off of its coast.
 There is the Garden Isle of Madeira and the archipelago of the Azores, which are there to tempt you even more.
 In truth, Portugal has a little something for everyone and is much more economical than other comparable European Cities like Greece or Italy.
 So let’s explore the most beautiful cities in Portugal.

 In 1139, Alfonso Henriques declared himself King of Portugal.
 Since then, the country has grown into a gorgeous land of history and culture.
-Portugal covers 800 kilometers along the coast of the Atlantic Ocean and boasts some of the best beaches in the world as well as a great mix of rugged and scenic landscapes.
+Portugal covers 800 kilometers along the coast of the Atlantic Ocean and boasts some of the best beaches in the world, as well as a great mix of rugged and scenic landscapes.

 If you want to know where to go in Portugal, then you’ve come to the right place.
-Read on to learn the 20 best cities to travel to in Portugal.

-1. Lisbon (Capital city)
+1. Lisbon (Portuguese Capital)

 No list of the best cities in Portugal would be complete without including the largest city in Portugal, Lisbon.
 If you don’t mind the crowds, then you should know that there’s a reason why Lisbon is quickly making its way to becoming one of the most popular tourist destinations in all of Europe.
 It’s a beautiful city with phenomenal weather.

-One of the things we love about Lisbon is it is a big city but it still has that small-town feel.
-Wander its cobbled streets and admire its beautifully painted buildings, that are tucked nicely among seven imposing hills.
+One of the things we love about Lisbon is that it is a big city but still has that small-town feel.
+Wander its cobbled streets and admire its beautifully painted buildings, which are tucked nicely among seven imposing hills.
+If you’re into postcard-worthy scenery and beautiful Gothic architecture, you’ll find plenty of that here in Lisbon.

 2. Porto

+Here, you can explore winding streets and architecture.
+There are also plenty of Port wineries where you can discover a new favorite, or you can spend your time exploring the ancient churches.
 Not to mention that if you’re planning to spend most of your trip in Northern Portugal, Porto is a great spot to set up base and take day trips from.

 3. Sintra